kaushikroychowdhury/Youtube-Data-Analysis/README.md

 ### Title
 ![](/IMG_DE/wordcloud/4.png)
-From the Wordcloud we can see the most used words used in title are "FUll", "Video", "Episode", "Official", "New", "Game", etc.
+From the Wordcloud we can see the most used words used in title are "Video", "Und", "Die", "Bolum", "mit", etc.

 ### Tags
 ![](/IMG_DE/wordcloud/3.png)
-From the Wordcloud we can see the most used words used in tags are "Food", "Video", "song", "Show", "Funny", "New", "Game", etc.
+From the Wordcloud we can see the most used words used in tags are "izle", "Video", "die", "Show", "bolum", "New", "funny", etc.